Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Involution words for symmetric groups

 \subsection{Cohomology of flag varieties revisited}

-Recall the notation of Section \ref{cohomology-sect}.
-Throughout this section, we let $\beta$ be a non-degenerate bilinear form on $\CC^n$ which is symmetric or skew-symmetric, and define $K\subset \GL_n(\CC)$ as the subgroup of matrices preserving $\beta$.
+Throughout this section, we let $\beta$ be a non-degenerate bilinear form on $\CC^n$ which is symmetric or skew-symmetric, and define $K\subset \GL_n(\CC)$ to be the subgroup of matrices preserving $\beta$.
 The group $K$ is given by the orthogonal group $\O(n)$ when $\beta$ is symmetric, and by the symplectic group $\Sp(n)$ when $\beta$ is skew-symmetric (which can only occur if $n$ is even).

-As explained in \cite[\S10]{R}, the orbits of the symmetric subgroups $\O(n)$ and $\Sp(n)$ on $\Fl(n)$ are naturally indexed by $\I(S_n)$ and $\Ifpf(n)$, respectively.
+As explained in \cite[\S10]{R}, the orbits of the symmetric subgroups $\O(n)$ and $\Sp(n)$ on $\Fl(n)$ are naturally indexed by $\I(S_n)$ and $\Ifpf(S_n)$, respectively.
 To refer to these indexing sets, we define

 The corresponding $K$-orbits may then be described by rank conditions analogous to the ones \eqref{rank-cond} for Schubert varieties.
 Explicitly, we may define a $K$-orbit associated to an involution $y \in \I_K$ by